 Start by Getting the Basics Right!

 When you first start your business, it can be difficult to know where best place the focus of its marketing efforts.
 One option is building an online presence with free tools and methods that are simple but may not always produce results right away – this doesn’t mean they aren’t effective at all!

 In fact, there’s plenty one could do without paying anyone else anything other than time spent developing content or designing web pages–whatever works out better for each individual person/company depending on what kind ‘a beast we’re talking about here: big auto manufacturers vs small blogs

 The three pieces of information that you want to make sure are the same across all touchpoints is your name, address, and phone number.
 It may seem silly or a little nit-picky but it’s important for consistency when typing these in on different devices like computers tablets phones etcetera, so they match up properly!

-There are three places that you will want to start inputting your business information.
+There are some popular places where you will want to start inputting your business information.

 Google My Business

 Google will let you input your company information into their AI mapping (Google Maps) and local search system.
 This includes if you have a home-based embroidery business, or you’re more of a commercial embroidery business and have a storefront.